Download this report for later

 But it’s also preventable.

-With the right metadata tagging tools, you can transform a disorganized archive into a remix-ready, rights-secure media library.
+With the right metadata tagging and file discovery tools, you can transform a disorganized archive into a remix-ready, rights-secure media library.

 Here’s how to get there — no spreadsheet required.